isomerpages/nlb-biblioasia/_holding-area/Belacan: Caviar? Or Vile and Disgusting?.md

 [^14]: Hart, *Picturesque Burma, Past and Present*, 188.

-[^15]: “Government Notification,” *Pinang Gazette and Straits Chronicle, 23 August 1856*, 1; “Legislative Council,” Straits Times, 31 July 1896, 3.
+[^15]: “Government Notification,” *Pinang Gazette and Straits Chronicle, 23 August 1856*, 1; “Legislative Council,” *Straits Times*, 31 July 1896, 3.
 (From NewspaperSG).
-Even though the section pertaining to belacan was only passed in 1896, belacan businesses had to register and pay for licences before that.
-See “Page 3 Advertisements Column 2,” Daily Advertiser, 14 January 1891, 3.
+Even though the section pertaining to *belacan* was only passed in 1896, *belacan* businesses had to register and pay for licences before that.
+See “Page 3 Advertisements Column 2,” *Daily Advertiser*, 14 January 1891, 3.
 (From NewspaperSG)

 [^16]: “Wednesday, 8th December,” Straits Budget, 14 December 1897, 5.
 (From NewspaperSG)